 Chickpea Puree

 • Blend to desired consistency, adding 1 tablespoon of water at a time as needed to thin puree.
-You can also add 1 teaspoon of fresh squeezed lemon juice or other spices.
+You can also add 1 teaspoon of fresh squeezed lemon juice.

 • Serve to baby or store for later.